Company 3

 Company 3 (CO3) is an American visual effects and post-production company founded in 1997 by colorists Stefan Sonnenfeld and Mike Pethel and visual effects artist/supervisor Noel Castley-Wright.
 Rob Walston brought the team of artists together and founded Company 3 under 4 Media Company (4MC).
 Company 3 provides post-production, color grading, and location services for feature films, commercials, music videos, and television.

 History

 Sonnenfeld, Pethel and Castley-Wright opened Company 3 in Santa Monica, CA in 1997 and launched a New York, NY location in 2002.
 In 2010, Company 3 New York moved into a new facility located in Chelsea, Manhattan which houses both Company 3 and its sister visual effects facility, Method Studios.
 Other offices are located in London, Atlanta, Chicago and Detroit.

 In 2000, Company 3, which was then a part of Four Media Company, was acquired by Liberty Media Corporation.
 In 2010, Deluxe Entertainment Services Group, Inc. acquired Company 3 along with its sister companies Beast Editorial, Encore, Level 3 Post, Method Studios, RIOT and Rushes.

-In November 2020 it was announced that Company 3, along with Method Studios and several of Deluxe's other creative businesses, would be acquired by major visual effects studio, Framestore.
+In November 2020, after Deluxe filed for bankruptcy a year prior, it was announced that Company 3, along with Method Studios and several of Deluxe's other creative businesses, would be acquired by major visual effects studio, Framestore.